 Artwork on wood.
-Banksia Three ways
+Banksia Dot Thursday

 The Bangalay sand forest is an endangered ecological community in NSW, stretching along the coast from Sydney way down south.
 I went there to do lots of drawings, then turned the drawings into silk screens.
 The technique of overprinting the screens and working into the shapes with lines and dots evokes the layers of vegetation along the NSW south coast.
 Each artwork in this series is part of a familiy yet created to stand alone as unique and individual pieces too.

 Overprinted screenprint of native botanical drawings on found plywood.
 Finished and protected in beeswax.
 Unframed panel.
 Artwork dimensions are 30cm x 30cm x .5mm.

 I'll package up your artwork carefully in bubblewrap, and send it out to you through Australia Post.
 It costs AUD $22 to Australian addresses, and roughly double that, if you live overseas.

 You can return this artwork, but before you do, please get in touch by email to discuss options at firstname.lastname@example.org.